solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 4. In the query window, replace the script with the following (documented inline):

     ```sql
-    -- Step 1: Create Login - replace the email with the desired login account
+    -- Step 1: Create Login - replace the email with the desired Azure Active Directory
+    --  principal name.
     use master
     go
     CREATE LOGIN [alias@domain.com] FROM EXTERNAL PROVIDER;